alibabacloud-howto/solution-mongodb-labs/e-commerce-application/README.md

 ---
 ### Overview

-This is an interesting web application to create interactive roadmap, timeline or milestone graph built with [Node.js](https://nodejs.org/) and [React](https://reactjs.org/).
+This is a demo E-Commerce online store web application that is built with [Node.js](https://nodejs.org/) [Express framework](https://expressjs.com/).
 The backend data store is on MongoDB.
 In this tutorial, I will show the steps of build and deployment on [Alibaba Cloud ECS](https://www.alibabacloud.com/product/ecs) and [MongoDB](https://www.alibabacloud.com/product/apsaradb-for-mongodb).

 ![image.png](https://github.com/alibabacloud-howto/solution-mongodb-labs/raw/main/interactive-roadmap/images/app_screenshot.png)

 Live demo: [http://roadmap-gallery.alibabacloudlabs.com/](http://roadmap-gallery.alibabacloudlabs.com/), if you can not open the domain URL, please make sure that you had VPN or network proxy set properly.

 These are the key features of this web application:
+- Manage product via ``admin`` account
 - Register and login with user
-- Create, update and save custom roadmaps
-- Download and Load the created map in unregistered mode via JSON
-- Download and Load the created map in user registered mode via JSON
-- Nodes have editable comment-, title-, date-, recommendation-indication- and status fields
-- Relationship between tasks displayed by svg lines
+- Navigate, add product to shopping cart
+- Place order

 Deployment architecture: